-TataLog a small storybook that tells you bedtime stories from Tata Kingdom, a corporate estate that is as perfect as one can get and where every one is more often than not, good and happy.
-There are villains inside or outside the kingdom, but in the end good always wins over evil.
-Sometimes there is a hidden treasure to be discovered and there are hurdles that the hero has to cross, sometimes it is the higher mountains that have to be conquered and flag to be hoisted there, sometimes it is the pride that is stake, sometimes the plight of a section of society has to be taken care of.
+TataLog a small storybook that tells you bedtime stories from the Tata Kingdom, a corporate estate that is as perfect as one can get and where everyone is more often than not, good and happy.
+There are villains inside or outside the kingdom.
+But in the end, good always wins over evil.
+Sometimes there is a hidden treasure to be discovered.
+And there are hurdles that the hero has to cross.
+Sometimes it is the higher mountains that have to be conquered and flag to be hoisted there.
+Sometimes it is the pride that is at stake, sometimes the plight of a section of society has to be taken care of.
 Like a perfect kingdom everyone is working with each other and for each other.